twowaits/make-pull-request/README.md

 Complete the 2020 challenge and earn a llimited edition T-shirt.

 ## Programming Languages
-This Repository cotains of following programming languages
+This Repository contains of following programming languages :
   -  HTML : 58.8%
   -  Python : 12.0%
   -  Java : 13.2%